Saeshu/Saeshu/README.md

 ## 🧠 Current Work
 MRI super-resolution using latent diffusion, exploring adaptive convolutions and Swin attention for structure-aware reconstruction.

-   🔬 What I’m Exploring
+## 🔬 What I’m Exploring

+Through my work on MRI super-resolution, I’ve been exploring:

-   -Structural degradation across diffusion timesteps
+- How structural information degrades across diffusion timesteps

-   -Latent space alignment for anatomical consistency
+- Whether latent spaces preserve anatomical consistency in 3D reconstruction

-   -Failure modes as signals for reconstruction quality
+- How failure modes can act as signals for reconstruction quality

 🚀 Next Directions

 -Learning feature representations where model failures become informative signals for improving generative behaviour.

 -Preliminary exploration of learned non-Euclidean feature spaces for capturing complex structure and failure modes in representations.